GOOD PUP PIE

 I love thee truly - despite the" doggie land mines" hidden in the grass

-I love thee absolutely – because you never (well, hardly ever) hog the remote control
+I love thee absolutely – because you never (well, hardly ever) hog the remote

 I love thee gratefully – because you stay by my side or on my side